Bedford Athletic: History

 Bedford Athletic won the first ever Bedfordshire Cup competition in season 1971–72 defeating Colmworth House in the final.
 The same year the club progressed to the East Midlands Cup Final at Franklins Gardens although this time without success losing out to Rushden.
 Bedford Athletic competed in the first four finals of the Bedfordshire Cup winning the trophy again in 1975.
 Success in the East Midlands Cup had to wait until 1983 when that Trophy was carried off for the first time with a victory over Peterborough.

 When the leagues began in season 1987–88 the Ath were placed in the East Midlands/Leicestershire league and for the first few seasons finished steadily in mid table, until in 1991 having won 8 and lost 2 league games the club finished top of the table.
-The club then settled comfortably in Midlands Two for seven consecutive seasons before the historic season of 1997/98.
+The club then settled comfortably in Midlands Two for seven consecutive seasons before the historic season of 1997–98.
 In this season not only did the club go undefeated they won a grand slam of titles including the RFU Intermediate Cup Final at Twickenham when Stroud were defeated 29–24.
-Both the Bedfordshire Cup and East Midlands Cup titles were captured and the Midlands Two league conquered as the first team won all 16 league matches achieving the club's highest ever season points total of 1,503.
+Both the Bedfordshire Cup and East Midlands Cup titles were captured and the Midlands Two league conquered as the first team won all 16 league matches achieving the club's highest season points total of 1,503.
 Nothing could really top that season but the following campaign nearly did, as the Bedfordshire and East Midlands Cups were captured once again and the Midlands One league title secured at the first attempt, however this time with one defeat.

 With the new Millennium came the new experience of playing National League rugby and the first team competed in National Three North for four consecutive seasons before being relegated due to the "cascade" effect in 2003 – which was the previous RFU device for rebalancing leagues on a regional basis.
-Thus the Ath found themselves back in Midlands One for the 2003/04 season.
+Thus the Ath found themselves back in Midlands One for the 2003–04 season.
 This proved to be no bad thing as the Ath were able to secure a loan from the RFU to enable the extension and refurbishment of the clubhouse.
-This was completed by the end of the 2004/05 season by which time the club were back in the National Leagues having won Midlands One at the first attempt.
+This was completed by the end of the 2004–05 season by which time the club were back in the National Leagues having won Midlands One at the first attempt.
 However 6 wins from 26 matches was an inadequate return and for the third season in a row the Ath changed leagues back to Midlands One.